Q.uality E.nergy D.esign

-They’re the two best words in the English language when you put them together, aren’t they? – Ursula Todd
+They’re the two best words in the English language when you put them together, aren’t they? โ€“ Ursula Todd

 Overview

-After 20 years designing and installing practical, high-quality, code-compliant solar and wind systems in upstate New York, I now live and work in northern New Mexico and let clients find me.
-I only design off-grid systems.
-I do not design grid-connected systems; there are plenty of for-profit companies who will happily do that for you.
+I live and work in northern New Mexico and am not an Indigenous person, but like many, am inspired by their wisdom.
+I only design off-grid solar systems.
+I do not design grid-connected systems; there are plenty of companies who will happily do that for you, for-profit.
 And I do not, ever, incorporate or accommodate fossil-based power generation, so if you want this, please look elsewhere.
-The nearby Permian Basin and fossil fuel industry will provide for you – to their profit, at the cost of humanity’s future.
-This may seem harsh, but it’s based in scientific fact, not ideology or fantasy or hope.
+The nearby Permian Basin and fossil fuel industry will provide for you โ€“ to their immense profit.
+There is a better, freeing, liberating way.

 [T]hose who come after will look back on the age of fossil fuel as an age of corruption and poison.
 The grandchildren of those who are young now will hear horror stories about how people once burned great mountains of poisonous stuff dug up from deep underground that made children sick and birds die and the air filthy and the planet heat up.
-We must remake the world, and we can remake it better. – Rebecca Solnit
+We must remake the world, and we can remake it better. โ€“ Rebecca Solnit

 Design philosophy

-First, for those who are grid-connected and want to stay that way – thanks for reading on anyway.
-Before coming to New Mexico, 99% of all the systems I ever designed and installed were connected to the grid.
+First, for those who are grid-connected and want to stay that way โ€“ thanks for reading on anyway.
+Before coming to New Mexico, 99% of all the systems I ever designed and installed over 20 years were connected to the grid.
 But I learned something important over that time and it’s the reason I now design off-grid systems only.

 It turned out that grid-tie solar often ended up merely supplementing grid electricity usage, so even though utility bills decreased (as promised), clients often ended up using more electricity overall than they had before installing solar.
 This phenomenon, known since 1865, is called the Jevons Paradox and it taught me an important lesson.
 When one has an essentially unlimited supply of anything (like the electric grid or municipal water) one’s usage of it tends to increase; we take it for granted, we don’t appreciate or respect it as we should, there is no required balance.
-Living off-grid enforces balance – one has a finite amount of energy (or water) storage and only so many solar hours in a day (or rainfall in a year) to replenish it.
+Living off-grid enforces balance โ€“ one has a finite amount of energy (or water) storage and only so many solar hours in a day (or rainfall in a year) to replenish it.
 It’s a closed cycle, subject to limits imposed by nature.
 It affects our choices, how we think, and how we live.

-If you’re serious about off-grid living, solar electric will be your primary energy source.
-And it doesn’t matter where you live – urban or rural – just because your electrical panel is connected to the grid now doesn’t mean it has to stay that way.
-Thoughtful off-grid design means that your loads must be chosen as carefully as the source(s) powering them – this is part of the design process.
+If you’re serious about living off-grid, solar will be your primary energy source.
+And it doesn’t matter where you live โ€“ urban or rural โ€“ just because your electrical panel is connected to the grid now doesn’t mean it has to stay that way.
+Thoughtful off-grid living means that your loads must be chosen as carefully as the source(s) powering them โ€“ this is part of the design process.
 Further, water and electricity are intimately related, particularly in an arid and fragile ecosystem.
 For me, this means no well pumps to extract water from deep aquifers and choosing composting rather than flush toilets.
-Think of rainwater catchment like solar ‘catchment’ – precious, limited, yet constantly renewing gifts.
-Water is Life.
-Mní Wičóni.
-Serendipitously, solar panels turn out to be a fabulous way of collecting rainwater.
+Think of rainwater catchment like solar ‘catchment’ โ€“ precious, limited, yet constantly renewing gifts.
+Water is Life โ€“ Mnรญ Wiฤรณni.
+And by the way, solar panels turn out to be a fabulous way of collecting rainwater (photo).

-In passive solar building design, the largest electric loads will typically be active space and water heating helping out a much larger passive heating contribution.
-I’m not enthusiastic about burning anything simply to make heat – and with good design it’s completely unnecessary.
-But sadly, combustion fuels, air pollution, and disastrous global heating apparently remain acceptable choices for many – “after all, that’s what we’ve always done.”
-And because of that history it’s difficult to imagine solar supplying all of one’s energy.
+In an off-grid passive solar building, the largest electric loads will typically be space and water heating helping out a much larger passive thermal contribution.
+With good design, burning anything simply to make heat is completely unnecessary.
+But sadly, combustion fuels, air pollution, and disastrous global heating remain acceptable choices for many โ€“ “after all, that’s what we’ve always done.”
+And because of that history it’s difficult to imagine anything different.
 Many traditions are important and wonderful, but not in this case.
 There are far less impactful ways to live and I’m happy to discuss how to get there with anyone willing to listen.
-Small is Beautiful, the Precautionary Principle, and collapse awareness are guiding principles.
+Small is beautiful, the precautionary principle, collapse awareness and Breaking Together are guiding principles.

 For those not building or retrofitting, but still grid-connected, here are some first steps towards getting off-grid.
 For off-gridders wanting to upgrade their systems, I’m your guy.